Directive No. 105June 12, 2018

 Subject: Required Use Of The Incident Command System (ICS) As A Standard Incident Management System For Emergency Management

-- AGENCY A division of government with specific function, or a non-governmental organization (e.g., private contractor, business, etc.) that offers a particular kind of assistance.
-Under an ICS, agencies are defined as jurisdictional (having statutory responsibility for incident mitigation) or assisting and/or cooperating (providing resources and/or assistance).
+- AGENCY means a division of government with specific function, or a non-governmental organization (e.g., private contractor, business, etc.) that offers a particular kind of assistance.
+Under the ICS, agencies are defined as jurisdictional (having statutory responsibility for incident mitigation) or assisting and/or cooperating (providing resources and/or assistance).

-- To facilitate efficient and effective assistance to those impacted, it is important that all State, county and local emergency response and allied support agencies utilize common terminology, integrated communications, consolidated action plans, single/unified command, modular organization, manageable span of control, comprehensive resource management and designated incident facilities during emergencies or disasters.
+- To facilitate efficient and effective assistance to impacted jurisdictions, it is important that all emergency response agencies at the federal, State, county, local and tribal levels, and their allied support agencies, utilize common terminology, integrated communications, consolidated action plans, single/unified command, modular organization, manageable span of control, comprehensive resource management and designated incident facilities during emergencies or disasters.

 - ICS INTEGRATION AS THE STANDARD COMMAND AND CONTROL SYSTEM DURING EMERGENCIES

-- Agencies shall integrate the ICS into their emergency operations plans (EOP), standard operating procedures (SOP), standard operating guidelines (SOG), emergency response plans (ERP) and other written operational and planning tools by December 31, 1999.
-The ICS as developed by the National Interagency Management System (NIMS), sets forth standardized procedures for managing personnel, communications, facilities and resources.
+- Agencies have been required, since December 31, 1999, to integrate the ICS into their emergency operations plans (EOP), standard operating procedures (SOP), standard operating guidelines (SOG), emergency response plans (ERP), and other written operational and planning tools.
+The ICS, as developed NIMS, sets forth standardized procedures for managing personnel, communications, facilities and resources.

 - TRAINING REQUIREMENTS

-- The New Jersey Department of Law and Public Safety, Division of State Police, Office of Emergency Management, New Jersey Department of Community Affairs, Division of Fire Safety, and the New Jersey Department of Environmental Protection, Division of Forest Fire Service, have, by memorandum of understanding, agreed to provide the emergency management community with ICS training.
+- The New Jersey Department of Law and Public Safety, Division of New Jersey State Police, NJOEM, New Jersey Department of Community Affairs, Division of Fire Safety, and the New Jersey Department of Environmental Protection, Division of Forest Fire Service, have, by memorandum of understanding, agreed to provide the State emergency management community with ICS training.